Sandy Alomar Jr.: Major league career

 In 1997, everything finally came together for Alomar.
 He batted .324 and was the MVP of the All-Star game in his home ballpark (Jacobs Field), hitting a game-deciding two-run home run off Shawn Estes to the left field bleachers in the bottom of the seventh inning of a 3–1 American League win; he was the first player to hit an All-Star game home run in his home stadium since Hank Aaron in 1972.
-He also put together a 30-game hitting streak (one short of Nap Lajoie's Indians record and four short of his former teammate Benito Santiago's record for catchers), and helped lead Cleveland to their third straight postseason appearance.
+He also put together a 30-game hitting streak (one short of Nap Lajoie's franchise record and four short of his former teammate Benito Santiago's record for catchers), and helped lead Cleveland to their third straight postseason appearance.
 In the Division Series against the New York Yankees, Alomar hit .316 with two home runs, including a game-tying shot off Mariano Rivera in the eighth inning of Game 4.
 Though he was less effective against the Baltimore Orioles in the ALCS, he still provided a game-winning hit in the ninth inning of Game 4.
 The Indians lost the World Series to the Florida Marlins, but not on account of Alomar, who hit .367 with two home runs.

 Although Alomar was selected to his sixth All-Star team in 1998, he turned in a mediocre season overall and then had injury problems again in 1999.
-Alomar was the unofficially recognized team leader of the team during their 1995 - 1999 'era of champions' when they won consecutive championships and two pennants.
+Alomar was the unofficially recognized team leader of the Indians during their 1995–99 run when they won two pennants.
 He left the Indians as a free agent after the 2000 season and played in a limited role with the Chicago White Sox, Colorado Rockies, Texas Rangers, Los Angeles Dodgers, and New York Mets.
 On August 1, 2009, the Indians inducted Alomar to the organization's Hall of Fame.